 The primary mission of the Research Committee of the Nova Southeastern University Health Professions Division is to evaluate research risk and provide a centralized assurance of research safety for all projects involving risk to the Health Professions Division and its components.
 Our mission also involves assurance of scientific merit for all projects requesting research funding from Nova Southeastern University.

-The committee is comprised of the Chair (Executive Director for Research—HPD), Vice President for Research and Technology Transfer-NSU, and nine faculty members: one from each of the Colleges of Osteopathic Medicine, Optometry, Pharmacy, Nursing, and Medical Sciences; and two from the College of Dental Medicine and the College of Health Care Sciences.
-The committee may also include the Vice President of Research on an advisory, ex-officio basis.
+The committee is comprised of the NSU Vice President for Research and Technology Transfer (ex-officio) and at least one representative from each HPD college.
 The Chair will vote to break ties.
 Faculty are appointed by their college’s dean for terms of three years.
 At the dean’s discretion a college’s representative may be removed before his or her term expires.
-The current appointment-reappointment timeline is as follows:

 |Health Care Sciences

-The Health Professions Research Grant Program meets every third Wednesday of the month (and may meet on an ad hoc basis) to review research proposals and course protocols.
-The Health Professions Research Grant Program maintains a record of submitted research proposals, submitted course protocols, and Health Professions Research Grant Program responses and documents.
+The program maintains a record of submitted research proposals, submitted course protocols, and Health Professions Research Grant Program responses and documents.

 It will be the responsibility of the Principal Investigator and his/her respective division/department/college to monitor funding activity and expenditures.
 In the event that the Principal Investigator leaves the institution during the period of the grant award, the remainder of the grant funds will be returned to the researcher’s college.
 All abstracts, publications, and/or oral presentation must reflect funding by the Health Professions Division Research Committee.
 Additionally, all grantees will be required to submit a progress or completion report two years after the grant is awarded.